nick-kanakis/effective-java-in-a-nutshell/README.md

 Stream is a sequence of elements from a source that supports data processing operations

-Basic operations:

-- **filter**: Takes a lambda to exclude certain elements from the stream.
-- **map**: Takes a lambda to transform an element into another one or to extract information.
-- **limit**: Truncates a stream to contain no more than a given number of elements.
-- **collect**: Converts a stream into another form.

 A collection is an in-memory data structure that holds all the values the data structure currently has—every element in the collection has to be computed before it can be added to the collection.